YashSinha23/CreditCard-Fraud-Detection-Model/README.md

 - `model.pkl` : Trained model saved a .pkl file ready for Deployment

 ## DataSet
-the dataset used in this project is a Public dataset availaible on Kaggle : https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
+The dataset used in this project is a Public dataset availaible on Kaggle : https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

 ## Conclusion